publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schXVIII/ptB/m__us_usc_t42_s1395l.md

 [Pub.
 L. 98–369, div.
 B, title III, § 2323(e)][/us/pl/98/369/s2323/e], July 18, 1984, [98 Stat.
 1086][/us/stat/98/1086], provided that:

-> “The Secretary shall monitor the provision of hepatitis B vaccine under part B of title XVIII of the Social Security Act \[this part\], and shall review any changes in medical technology which may have an effect on the amounts which should be paid for such service.”
+> “The Secretary shall monitor the provision of hepatitis B vaccine under part B of title XVIII of the Social Security Act \[[42 U.S.C.
+1395j][/us/usc/t42/s1395j] et seq.\], and shall review any changes in medical technology which may have an effect on the amounts which should be paid for such service.”

  __Report on Preadmission Diagnostic Testing Expenses__